 Hatherleigh (50mi) Should you choose to overnight here, the Tally Ho pub here offers great beer and filling food.
 It’s a steep climb out of the village, but worth it for the views from the top.

-In fact, the hardest climb on the whole route is within Okehampton itself.
+Okehampton (58mi) In fact, the hardest climb on the whole route is within Okehampton itself.
 The town is in a valley; the railway… isn’t.
 And, needless to say, we’re heading for a path beside the railway.
-Okehampton station is a curiosity, both the headquarters of the preserved Dartmoor Railway and the terminus of a summer-only mainline service.
+Okehampton station is a beautifully preserved curio.
+For many years it was the headquarters of the Dartmoor Railway heritage line, but in 2021, mainline passenger trains returned, and it’s now the terminus of a frequent passenger service from Exeter.
 Take half an hour to look around and maybe enjoy a coffee.
 (There’s a youth hostel here, too.)

-After the next burst of railway path, it’s undulating lanes through Lydford (perhaps stopping at the Castle Inn) through to Mary Tavy.
-Signage here is a little confusing: keep right at the valley dip when an off-road route heads left, and follow the lanes through North Brentor even if the first signs say 274, not 27.
+Lydford (67mi) A recent, very welcome improvement has seen the railway path continue to Lydford – where you can take a breather at the Castle Inn.
+Signage around here is a little confusing, and there are several options: we suggest you keep right at the valley dip when an off-road route heads left, and follow the lanes through North Brentor even if the first signs say 274, not 27.
 Eventually, after Mary Tavy, you’ll join a new cyclepath that takes you towards Wallabrook Viaduct and the outskirts of Tavistock.